Rafilmi/cybersecurity-portfolio-rafi/README.md

 ---
 ## 🧑‍🔬 About Me
-I'm an aspiring Penetration Tester with a Master's in Computer Science and hands-on offensive security experience from diBimbing's 6-month Cybersecurity Bootcamp.
-During a live web application pentest, I identified 11 vulnerabilities, including 3 critical and 5 high-severity findings, following OWASP Top 10 methodology, earning the Best Final Project Phase Offensive award.
+Aspiring Penetration Tester with hands-on offensive and defensive security experience gained through an intensive 6-month Cybersecurity Bootcamp at diBimbing, covering both red team and blue team methodologies.
+During a one-month offensive security engagement, I conducted a full penetration test on a live web application following the OWASP Top 10 and OWASP Testing Guide, identifying 11 vulnerabilities, including 3 critical and 5 high-severity findings, which earned me the Best Final Project Phase Offensive award.

-I work with tools like Nmap, Burp Suite, Metasploit, and Wireshark on Linux, and use Python to streamline my testing workflow.
-My thesis on vulnerability detection in blockchain smart contracts fuels my interest in emerging attack surfaces beyond the traditional web stack.
+I work confidently with Burp Suite, Nmap, Metasploit, and Wireshark on Linux environments, and use Python to support reconnaissance and exploitation workflows.
+My academic background includes a Master's in Computer Science, with thesis research on vulnerability detection in blockchain smart contracts, giving me an additional edge in emerging attack surfaces beyond traditional web and network environments.

-I'm currently seeking entry-level opportunities in penetration testing and offensive security, always up for a challenge that involves finding what others miss.
+I am eager to find opportunities to learn, grow, and contribute in a professional environment.
+If you are interested in working together, let's connect on LinkedIn or contact me at rafilmiputra@gmail.com.

 ## 🎓 Education
 - **University of Electronic Science and Technology of China**, Master of Computer Science (Sep 2024 - Jul 2026)